-This biotope is recorded from locations that are judged to range from exposed to sheltered (Connor et al., 2004).
-The barnacles and encrusting sponges associated with this biotope have a flat growth form and are unlikely to be dislodged by increased wave action.
+This biotope is recorded from locations that are judged to range from very exposed to sheltered (JNCC, 2015).

+The barnacles, spirorbids and crustose corallines associated with this biotope have a flat growth form and are unlikely to be dislodged by increased wave action.

 Sensitivity assessment.
 The biotope and characterizing and associated species are found across a range of wave exposures, populations occurring within the middle of the range are considered to have 'High' resistance to a change in significant wave height at the pressure benchmark.
-It should be noted that the biotope relies on wave surge to provide enough moisture to maintain an abundant fauna, a significant decrease could result in loss of the biotope to one more tolerant of desiccation.
-However, at the benchmark level, resistance is 'High'.
 Resilience is assessed as 'High', by default, and the biotope is considered 'Not sensitive'.

-A Chemical Pressures
+△ Chemical Pressures

-Resistance Resilience Sensitivity Transition elements & organo-metal Not Assessed (NA) Not assessed (NA) Not assessed (NA) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Resistance Resilience Sensitivity

+Transition elements & organo-metal contamination

+Not Assessed (NA) Not assessed (NA)

+Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR